NWA 17323 Carbonaceous Meteorite – CK6 Slice, 13 g

 A well-preserved specimen suitable for collectors, scientific display, or study of early solar system materials.
+Every purchase includes a Certificate of Authenticity, and as a member of the Meteoritical Society, I personally guarantee the provenance of this specimen.

 Features